milanfon/chart-builder/README.md

 __This whole README section is still under WIP and is beign completed gradually__

+_Please acknowledge that this project might be sometimes a mess because most fixed and features are done under time pressure, so the least time consuming path for a solution is usually taken._

 ## Prerequisities

 Required software to run this project: